adolfintel/TDF/README.md

 * `0` (default): don't use DXVK-nvapi
 * `1`: use DXVK-nvapi on nVidia GPUs

+__`TDF_HDR`__
+Whether to expose HDR support to the application or not.
+HDR must be enabled in the system settings for this to work and an HDR compatible display is required.
+This setting has no effect is HDR is disabled or unsupported.

+Possible values:
+* `0` (default): don't expose HDR.
+This is the default because HDR sucks in most games
+* `1`: expose HDR

 __`TDF_VKD3D`__
 Whether to install VKD3D-Proton, which provides DirectX 12 emulation through Vulkan.
 If this is disabled, Wine's version of VKD3D is used instead, which has very poor game compatibility compared to this version.